What is it about?

 Read the Original

-This page is a summary of: Energy-efficient In-Memory Address Calculation, ACM Transactions on Architecture and Code Optimization, June 2022, ACM (Association for Computing Machinery), DOI: 10.1145/3546071.
+This page is a summary of: Energy-efficient In-Memory Address Calculation, ACM Transactions on Architecture and Code Optimization, December 2022, ACM (Association for Computing Machinery),

 You can read the full text: